SCOPE OF WORK

 If it is necessary to cut into a fiberglass tub or shower enclosure, the Contractor shall provide the appropriate cover plate to cover the opening if the opening is at a plumbing fixture.

-- Contractor shall work with property manager / owner regarding scheduling of the work, reporting progress and obtaining approval for each unit on completion of work.
+- Contractor shall work with property manager / owner regarding scheduling of the Work, reporting progress and obtaining approval for each unit upon completion of Work.

-- Contractor shall provide the following information to each occupant of a multi unit; documentation detailing the work to be performed in their unit.
-A completion schedule, and documentation detailing areas that will need to be cleared of personal belongings to provide access to the affected area.
+- Contractor shall provide the following information to each occupant of a multi unit; documentation detailing the Work to be performed in their unit, completion schedule, and documentation detailing areas that will need to be cleared of personal belongings to provide access to the affected area.

 - Contractor shall cover all furniture, flooring, and personal property against dust and other anticipated debris.
-Contractor shall take necessary measures to safeguard and protect personal property of the occupants from damage or loss when work is in progress and will be responsible for any such damage.
+Contractor shall take necessary measures to safeguard and protect personal property of the occupants from damage or loss during Work.

 - Homeowner or homeowners tenant should secure all valuables, remove fragile or breakable items and move draperies or other property and personal belongings that cannot be adequately covered in effected rooms prior to repairs.